Rathin-Gorai/Coding-Question-for-Interview-/README.md

 # Coding-Question-for-Interview-
-C PROGRAMMING - CODING QUESTIONS FOR INTERVIEWS
+# C PROGRAMMING - CODING QUESTIONS FOR INTERVIEWS
+Coding🔥 is an art, it has to be learnt with heart❤️ If you are preparing for coding round for interviews,then this repo with help you get through with basics.
+The List contains the most important coding questions for Amcat, Cocubes, Elitmus, TCS Ninja, Infosys, Capgemini, Cognizant, Wipro and many more...